rajeshwor123/spellSnake/README.md

-# spellSnake C++ and openGL
-snake eats alphabets to make a word
+# spellSnake C++ and openGL, snake eats alphabets to make a word